 - delivery based on Value for Money, to provide services of the right quality, level and cost

 Through its headquarters, regional and country level offices, UNDP provides guidance, policy advice and technical support to partners to:

-- Provide policy papers, guidance notes and best practice on rights-based responses, and
+- provide policy papers, guidance notes and best practice on rights-based responses

-UNDP partnerships to promote HIV, health and development
+UNDP partnerships to promote action on HIV, health and development

 UNDP’s work on HIV, health and development works with partners, leveraging its strength and mandate in human development, governance and capacity development, to achieve the select targets within the Sustainable Development Goals, including support to UNAIDS to end AIDS by 2030.

-UNDP is a founding Cosponsor of UNAIDS, which leads global efforts to end AIDS by 2030 as part of the Sustainable Development Goals, in terms of the UNAIDS Strategy 2016-2021.
-UNAIDS Strategy sets out Fast-Track targets to prioritise reaching people “left behind” and to achieve the 90-90-90 treatment targets to reach all people in need with HIV testing and adherence to treatment.
-The UNAIDS Division of Labour outlines the roles and responsibilities among Co-Sponsors to leverage comparative advantages and collectively deliver on health and development goals.
+UNDP is a founding co-sponsor of UNAIDS, which leads global efforts to end AIDS by 2030 as part of the Sustainable Development Goals.
+The UNAIDS Strategy 2016-2021. sets out fast-track targets to prioritize reaching people “left behind” and to achieve the 90-90-90 treatment targets to reach all people in need with HIV testing and adherence to treatment.
+The UNAIDS Division of Labour outlines the roles and responsibilities among co-sponsors to leverage comparative advantages and collectively deliver on health and development goals.

 Follow up to the Global Commission on HIV and the Law